HugoSenetaire/stylegan2-pytorch/README.md

 - design :
  > --discriminator_type design

+#### Latent space :
+We can control the size of the latent space and the number of MLP we use to extract $w$ from $z$ with the two following option.
+> --n_mlp NB_LAYER_MLP --latent DIMENSION_OF_LATENT

+We have also the possibility to change the dimension of the style space with a channel multiplier.

+> --channel_multiplier

+The size of the output is controlled by :
+ > --size

 ### Training :
 train.py supports Weights & Biases logging.
 If you want to use it, add --wandb arguments to the script.